 “For the law always brings punishment on those who try to obey it.
 The only way to avoid breaking the law is to have no law to break!”
 (Romans 4:15)

 So today, my friends, know this: God doesn’t need written laws or commandments to teach us anything any longer!
 He now teaches us everything by His Spirit!
 (See Romans 7:6).
 Jesus has given us new commandments to live by–commandments which are not burdensome!
 Commandments we don’t need to read to know, or be told to know, but we know because God lives in our hearts!
-These new commandments are: Believe in Jesus as your Savior, love God, and love others!
-(See Matthew 22:36-40, John 13:34,35, 1 John 5:3, Galatians 5:6).
-When we live by these laws and commands we finally become free–and we stay free!
+These new commandments are: believe and love!
+(See John 13:34,35, 14:1, 1 John 5:3, Galatians 5:6).
+When we live by these commandments, we finally become free, and we stay free!

 A prayer for you: Good morning, Lord.
 Thank you for revealing the truth to me about your laws and commandments.
-Thank you for giving us believers NEW ones, that are much better!
+Thank you for giving us new commandments which are much better!
 We have it so good on this side of the Cross!
 Right now, I lift up all who are reading this, directly to you.
 For those who have been lied to about what Christ has really done for them, begin to open up their minds to the truth.
-I rebuke any legalistic, religious spirit who pesters them regularly.
-DESTROY LEGALISTIC MINDSETS TODAY!
+I rebuke any legalistic, religious spirit who pesters them regularly–and renew old mindsets today!
 Show them the proper way, which is Jesus—JUST JESUS!
 In His name I pray.
 Amen.

 This devotional is from 60 Days For Jesus, Volume 1.
 Get your copy here!